 - 4.1.
 Areas of land outside the boundary of the South Pennine Moors SPAs could be important in supporting birds for which the SPAs have been designated.
 Therefore, up to 2.5km from the South Pennine Moors it is necessary for applicants to confirm, via habitat survey(s), the scope of which to be agreed with the Local Planning Authority, whether or not relevant habitats (that could indicate a functional link to the SPA) are present. - 4.2.
 The habitat survey will need to be site specific and extend to take into account any supporting infrastructure such as roads or power lines that may be required for the proposed development and the land directly adjacent to the site. - 4.3.
-The list of habitats in points i-iv of SP2 is not exhaustive, as there might be other land uses which support foraging habitats. - 4.4.
+The list of habitats in points i-v of SP2 is not exhaustive, as there might be other land uses which support foraging habitats. - 4.4.
 In determining whether a site is within 25m of the edge of an urban area, town or village, a judgement should be made as to what constitutes the 'edge' where settlement boundaries are not defined.
 Where boundaries are defined by adopted planning policy (for example Rochdale Borough has a 'Defined Urban Area' boundary) these boundaries should be used. - 4.5.
 A list of classified roads (Motorways, A roads and B roads) within 2.5km of the South Pennine Moors SAC/SPAs is provided in Appendix 3. - 4.6.
-Where the habitat survey has identified the potential for supporting habitat to the SPAs, then bird surveys will be necessary. - 4.7.
+Where the habitat survey has identified the potential for supporting habitat to the SPAs, then bird surveys will be necessary, the scope of which should be agreed with the local planning authority and include breeding and winter bird surveys. - 4.7.
 Applicants will need to provide information on the potential scale of any loss and/or deterioration of the supporting habitat in light of the conservation objectives for the SPAs. - 4.8.
+Areas that hold large field systems (e.g. over 5ha in size), or where there are fields supporting high earthworm density (e.g. abundant molehills) are likely to be particularly important.

+South Pennine Moors Special Area of Conservation (SAC)/ Special Protection Areas (SPAs) Joint Supplementary Planning Document - adopted with effect from 08 May 2025

-Areas that hold large field systems (e.g. over 5ha in size), or where there are fields supporting high earthworm density (e.g. abundant molehills) are likely to be particularly important. - 4.9.
-Options for mitigation are limited but could include modifying the design to avoid impact; and/or creation of open habitats suitable for the SPAs qualifying species (Short-eared Owls, Merlins and Golden Plovers). - South Pennine Moors Special Area of Conservation (SAC)/ Special Protection Areas (SPAs) Joint Supplementary Planning Document - Consultation Draft - November 2024
+- 4.9.
+Options for mitigation are limited but could include modifying the design to avoid impact; and/or creation of open habitats suitable for the SPAs qualifying species (Short-eared Owls, Merlins and Golden Plovers). - 4.10.

-- 4.10.
 Four PfE allocations are within 2.5km of the SPAs: Chew Brook Vale in Oldham; and Land North of Smith Bridge, Roch Valley and Newhey Quarry in Rochdale.
 The HRA for the PfE ruled out functionally linked habitats connected to the SPAs on these sites.
 As such applications on these sites do not need to assess the sites potential to provide functionally linked habitats. - 4.11.
 Potential site allocations may also be screened as part of the HRA for each district's Local Plan to assess whether they could provide functionally linked habitats.